Hash Index for Arrow Acceleration

 Optimized Queriesβ

--- Single key lookup (uses index)
+-- Primary key lookup (uses primary key index)

 SELECT * FROM my_dataset WHERE id = 123;